Who's Running for Judicial Office?

 In addition to its judicial duties, the Supreme Court is responsible for the general administrative supervision of all courts in the state.
 The Supreme Court also establishes rules for practice and procedure in all courts.
 The Supreme Court is located in the Michigan Hall of Justice at 925 Ottawa Street in Lansing.

 This year there are two seats on the Nov.
 6 ballot for eight-year terms beginning on Jan.
 1, 2019.
+The candidates nominated by the Republican and Democratic parties are listed below.
 Click on each candidate's photo to learn more.
+In addition, also running for this office are Doug Dern and Kerry Morgan, nominated by the Natural Law Party and Libertarian Party, respectively.